alydemah/Side-Project-Tracker/README.md

 # Side-Project-Tracker
 ====================

-+Simple time tracker to track time spent working on your side project, Using AngularJS and Bootstrap.
+Simple time tracker to track time spent working on your side project, Using AngularJS and Bootstrap.